-Endometriosis is diagnosed on the basis of history, clinical examination and investigations.
+Endometriosis is diagnosed by an infertility specialist on the basis of history, clinical examination and investigations.
 Ultrasound is of very limited use and will only diagnose endometriotic cysts in the ovary.

 Laparoscopy is considered to be the gold standard for diagnosing endometriosis.
 The advantage of doing laparoscopy in suspected cases is that endometriosis can be treated as well in the same sitting – Also known as confirm and treat.

 Does measurement of CA-125 help in diagnosis of Endometriosis?

 According to recent guidelines, CA-125 should not be used to diagnose or to track progress of endometriosis.

 Can Endometriosis cause Infertility?
 Can endometriosis delay conception?

 Yes.
 Endometriosis can cause an alteration in the anatomic relationship between fallopian tube and ovary and therefore may cause infertility.

 Endometriosis also causes adhesions and scarring around the fallopian tubes.
 This can also impair tubal function.